 Gordon Jump-- is another actor whose name you probably don't recognize, but will recognize the character he played from hit TV show WKRP in Cincinnati which aired in the mid 70s.
 He played the role of the station manager, Arthur Carlson.
 Later in his life, he also played the lonely Maytag Repairman role in many television commercials.
 Gordon was born in Dayton in 1932.

 Allison Janney-- played the press secretary C.J.
-Cregg on the television series The West Wing was also born in Dayton in 1960.
+Cregg on the television series The West Wing and a staring role in the TV comedy CBS Mom was also born in Dayton in 1960.

 Doris Day-- was born in Cincinnati in 1924.
 Known as the ""All-American Girl."
 Her movie career began in 1948 which established her as both an accomplished singer and movie star.

 Ted Turner-- founder of CNN, TCM, and TNT was also born in Cincinnati in 1938.

 Gates McFadden-- she played the chief medical officer Beverly Crusher in the TV series: Star Trek: The Next Generation.
 Born in Cuyahoga Falls in 1949.